Datadog

 Connect to Golive and create a new Golive environment that you will use to test this integration.

-Learn how to create a new environment here: Manage Environments
+Learn how to create a new environment here: Clone and Delete Environments

 Memorize the id of the environment that you want to use to test this integration.